MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-414-Payment-Part-B-Medical-Other-Health-Services/subpart-O-MeritBased-Incentive-Payment-System-Alternative-Payment-Model-Incentive/section-414.1370.md

 (1) If a Shared Savings Program ACO does not report data on quality measures as required by the Shared Savings Program under § 425.508 of this chapter, each ACO participant TIN will be treated as a unique APM Entity for purposes of the APM scoring standard and the ACO participant TINs may report data for the MIPS quality performance category according to the MIPS submission and reporting requirements.

-(2) MIPS eligible clinicians who have elected to participate in a virtual group and who are also on a MIPS APM Participation List will be included in the assessment under MIPS for purposes of producing a virtual group score and under the APM scoring standard for purposes of producing an APM Entity score.
-The MIPS payment adjustment for these eligible clinicians is based solely on their APM Entity score.
+(2) MIPS eligible clinicians who participate in a group or have elected to participate in a virtual group and who are also on a MIPS APM Participation List will be included in the assessment under MIPS for purposes of producing a group or virtual group score and under the APM scoring standard for purposes of producing an APM Entity score.
+The MIPS payment adjustment for these eligible clinicians is based solely on their APM Entity score; if the APM Entity group is exempt from MIPS all eligible clinicians within that APM Entity group are also exempt from MIPS.

 (g) *MIPS performance category scoring under the APM scoring standard* - (1) *Quality* - (i)*MIPS APMs that require APM Entities to submit quality data using the CMS Web Interface.* (A) *Quality Performance Category Score.* The quality performance category score for a MIPS performance period is calculated for the APM Entity using the data submitted by the APM Entity according to the terms of the MIPS APM, including data on measures submitted through the CMS Web Interface and other measures specified by CMS through notice and comment rulemaking for the APM scoring standard.